krzysztofzuraw/blog/blog/2020-02-09-css-in-js-patterns/index.md

 # Styled Component with CSS classes

-Here you have still `styled` component - but it is used only on the top level component.
+Here you have `styled` function - but it is used only on the top level component.
 The rest is using either `classNames` or CSS selectors.
 Going back to previous example:

 ```tsx